Black Canyon of Gunnison: The Canyon with Just 33 Minutes of Daily Sunlight

 Tomichi point

-Tomichi Point is the first viewpoint of South Rim Drive.
-As soon as you enter, you can see that the Black Canyon is very narrow, and you can't see the bottom from afar.
+Tomichi Point is the first viewpoint on South Rim Drive.
+As soon as you arrive, you can see that the Black Canyon is indeed very narrow, and you can't see the bottom from a distance.

 Black Canyon of Gunnison, Black Canyon National Park 1